Liens in bankruptcy have an uncertain fate.

 While most liens survive a bankruptcy discharge, some liens get wiped out.

 Think of mortgages, tax liens, and judgment liens.

 Each of them is a lien, but some get different treatment in bankruptcy.

 Some liens can even be reduced or eliminated .

 A lien gives the creditor holding the lien an interest in the debtor’s property, real or personal.
-Ordinarily, the lien must be paid off before any of the value in the collateral goes to the owner of the property.
+With that interest comes the right to compel a sale of the property to pay the debt secured by the lien.

 Liens come in three varieties: voluntary, judicial, and statutory.